 Limerick is full of cool stuff to see and do.
 The city is located in the South-West region of Ireland and has a population of just under 200,000 people.
 Limerick has a long history, dating back hundreds of years.
-Limerick was originally founded by Vikings and was a walled city many years ago.
+Limerick was originally founded by Vikings and used to be a walled city many years ago.

 Day 1 in Limerick

 Depending on your budget and transport needs, staying in the city centre has many advantages.
-The Savoy Hotel is a nice hotel located in the heart of the city centre, it’s close to lots of cool stuff, including Limerick Milk Market which is a nice place to visit.
-It’s one of Ireland’s oldest markets.
+The Savoy Hotel is a nice hotel located in the heart of the city centre, it’s close to lots of cool stuff, including Limerick’s Milk Market which is a nice place to visit.
+It’s one of Ireland’s oldest markets in Ireland, with some beautiful foods to try.
 The George Hotel is located in a brilliant spot in Limerick city.

-The Clayton Hotel located just off the Dock road is another hotel with a very central location in the city centre.
+The Clayton Hotel is located just off the Dock road, it is another hotel with a very central location very close to the city centre.
 The Absolute Hotel in Sir Harrys Mall is perfect for your stay in the treaty city, the hotel offers a good location, nice rooms and great food, what more could you want!!!